 PLEASE NOTE: In the event of a psychiatric emergency, call 9-1-1.

-Diagnostic evaluation is an important first step to connecting you with the right resources and support.
-These assessments provide information about a person’s level of cognitive, academic, social-adaptive, and emotional functioning.
-We work holistically with people of all ages.
-Our assessments are multi-disciplinary, capturing multiple areas of functioning, strengths, and disability.
+Diagnostic evaluations are important for many in regards to connecting individuals and families to the right resources and supports.
+Comprehensive assessments and evaluations provide information about a person’s level of cognitive, academic, social-adaptive, and emotional functioning.
+We work with individuals across the life span.
+Our assessments are multi-disciplinary, capturing multiple areas of functioning, strengths and areas for growth.

 Services provided at the main clinic or a satellite site by appropriately licensed/certified practitioners may include:

 - Physical therapy